 The system-level design is shown below:

-The connection mode between the Vizier Module and Control Cloud is dependent on how Pixie is deployed
+The connection mode between the Vizier Module and Control Cloud is dependent on how Pixie is deployed.
+To configure Pixie's data transfer mode, see the instructions here.

 In this scheme, the browser directly proxies into the Pixie Vizier Module.
 This is shown by the dotted line in the architecture diagram and is the default setting for Pixie Enterprise.